ktor-doc-jp/ktor-doc-jp/quickstart/guides/4oauth.md

 title: Google OAuth
 caption: "Guides: How to implement an OAuth login with Google"
 category: quickstart
+permalink: /quickstart/guides/oauth.html
+ktor_version_review: 1.0.0
 ---

 {::options toc_levels="1..2" /}

 In this guide we are going to implement a login using OAuth.

-You should already have some notion of Ktor.
-For example, you can make the [Website guide](/quickstart/guides/website.html)
+This is an advanced tutorial and it assumes you have some basic knowledge about Ktor, so you should follow the [guide about making a Website](/quickstart/guides/website.html) first.

 **Table of contents:**